annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

     frameborder="0">
 </iframe>

-To get a better understanding of the values we are seeing, I also then created a histogram to see the spread of values.
+To get a better understanding of the values we are seeing, I also then created a histogram to see the spread of values, for the same parameters as the above plot.

-<iframe src="/assets/ndvi/ndvi_pre_post_fire_histogram.html"
+<iframe src="/assets/ndvi/ndvi_pre_post_fire_histogram_2010-2023.html"
     sandbox="allow-same-origin allow-scripts"
     width="700"
     height="600"